benabus/symbaroum/markdown/core_player_guide.md

 Combat in Symbaroum should be colorful, and there is a lot of room for you and your friends to describe your actions and to immerse yourself in the combat, the attacks and the escapes.
 The Game Master is there to decide how to realize your ideas and strategies so do not be afraid to get creative.

-Example: In order to help illustrate specific rules, we will use the example character Grumpa, the ogre that was created by our imagined player Mira in the first part of The Player's Book.
-Grumpa the Ogre is a member of the White Dove, a theater company that travels through Davokar towards the high plateau of Karvosti.
+_**Example**: In order to help illustrate specific rules, we will use the example character Grumpa, the ogre that was created by our imagined player Mira in the first part of The Player's Book.
+Grumpa the Ogre is a member of the White Dove, a theater company that travels through Davokar towards the high plateau of Karvosti._

-On their way the company faces a band of brutal brigands, crude thugs who would rather steal the possessions of others than risk their own lives in the forest's blight-infested ruins.
+_On their way the company faces a band of brutal brigands, crude thugs who would rather steal the possessions of others than risk their own lives in the forest's blight-infested ruins.
 The company is not interested in handing over their honestly stolen riches and so combat begins.
-Let us see how it goes for our ogrely heroine in the brawl ...
+Let us see how it goes for our ogrely heroine in the brawl ..._

-Turn Order
+### Turn Order

 THE CHARACTER with the highest Quickcan choose to either act first or to wait.
 You may choose to place your Initiative later in the turn order, but once the order is established it cannot be changed.
 If two persons have the same Quickvalue, then compare Vigilant.
 If they still share the same value, roll 1020: the highest outcome goes first.

-COMBAT WITH WEAPONS READY
+#### COMBAT WITH WEAPONS READY

 When combat starts it is important to know whether the combatants have their weapons drawn or not.
 Also, remember that Long weapons get a Free Attack against one enemy during the first turn of melee combat, provided that the enemy does not have a Long weapon as well.

-Example: The brigand has Quick 10, just like Grumpa, but he has Vigilant 11 against Grumpas 9, so he has the initiative.
+_**Example:** The brigand has Quick 10, just like Grumpa, but he has Vigilant 11 against Grumpas 9, so he has the initiative.
 Yet.
 Grumpa is armed with a staff with the Long quality.
 One of the brigands approaches Grumpa with a drawn sword, but thanks to having the advantage of reach, Grumpa performs her Free Attack and attacks before the brigand.
 Then the Initiative goes to the brigand, and after that it is Grumpa's usual turn.
-In the second turn, Grumpa can no longer take advantage of her long staff, and so the brigand attacks first.
+In the second turn, Grumpa can no longer take advantage of her long staff, and so the brigand attacks first._

-SURPRISE
+#### SURPRISE

 It usually requires a successful [Discreet<-Vigilant] test to surprise someone.
 If a group tries to surprise another group, instead ofindividual against individual, use the attackers' lowest Discreet modified by the defenders' highest Vigilant.
 He or she who surprises an enemy is allowed to make one Free Attack against said enemy at the start of the turn.
 After that, follow the regular turn order, based on the combatants' Quick values, as described above.

 If any of the combatants are surprised at the start of combat, they must draw their weapons.
 All Short weapons can be unsheathed as a Free Action, thanks to their small weight and length.
 To unsheathe a weapon is otherwise considered a Movement Action.
 Another option is of course to not draw any weapons and instead choose to use punches and kicks; an individual's or creature's natural weapons are always considered ready and do not have to be drawn or unsheathed.

-Example: Another brigand tries to sneak up on Grum pa from behind.
+_**Example:** Another brigand tries to sneak up on Grum pa from behind.
 Our ogre is in trouble!
 The sneaking brigand has Discreet 10 and Grumpa has Vigilant 10.
 Mira rolls 12 and our poor ogre is surprised.
-This works the same way as with a Long weapon, the enemy can make a Free Attack against Grumpa, and then the turn order continues as usual.
+This works the same way as with a Long weapon, the enemy can make a Free Attack against Grumpa, and then the turn order continues as usual._

-Actions in Combat
+### Actions in Combat

 IN COMBAT, your character will kick and fight, slash and stab, parry and dodge.
 The character does this with his or her two Actions per turn; one Combat Action and one Movement Action.
 The Combat Action can be replaced with an additional Movement Action, and Movement Actions can be replaced by other kinds of Actions.

 Besides Combat and Movement Actions, every combatant may perform Reactive Actions, such as performing Free Attacks and Defense tests.
 There are also Free Actions, Actions that are either brief or can be made in parallel with other Actions.
 All Actions, except Reactions, are performed on the character's Initiative.
 Reactions are performed as it sounds, as a reaction to an enemy's Action or other circumstances.

-> The Character's Action Economy
+> #### The Character's Action Economy
 >
-> DURING A TURN A CHARACTER MAY:
+> **DURING A TURN A CHARACTER MAY:**
 >
 > Perform a Combat Action, such as attacking, perform first aid or use an active ability.
 The Combat Action can be replaced with an additional Movement Action.
 >